facebookresearch/ParlAI/docs/source/tutorial_basic.rst

   you to specify specific settings for certain tasks.
 For bAbI, this refers to the setting where there are only 1000 unique training examples per task.

-* '-t babi:task1k:1' sends 1 as a parameter to ``Task1kTeacher``, which is interpreted
+* '-t babi:task1k:1' provides 1 as a parameter to ``Task1kTeacher``, which is interpreted
   by the Task1kTeacher to mean "I want task 1" (as opposed to the 19 other bAbI tasks).

 * '-t babi,squad' sets up the ``DefaultTeacher`` for both babi and squad.
 Any number